 The risk of carbon monoxide, or CO, comes from faulty gas and fuel-burning fires and appliances in the home and other accommodation, such as on holiday abroad, and from vehicle exhaust fumes in poorly-ventilated spaces.

-The Department of Health says there are around 40 deaths and 4,000 hospital admissions in the UK each year from carbon monoxide poisoning.
+The NHS says there are around 40 deaths a year in the UK caused by CO poisoning.
+Over 200 people attend hospital in the UK each year with possible carbon monoxide poisoning.

 It is a common for people to expect smoke alarms to detect carbon monoxide, but they don't.

 Only specific carbon monoxide alarms give protection against the gas.
 They take just a few minutes to fit and can cost as little as £15 from DIY stores, supermarkets, shops or from energy companies.

 The initial symptoms of carbon monoxide poisoning are similar to the flu, but without fever.
 They include: